A content marketing planning tool to help marketers generate ideas for the most engaging content types for their audiences

 As you read from left to right the matrix shows how different content assets can develop audience awareness and reach through the purchase process to nurturing and prompting purchase.
 More visual, interactive content to support emotional buying triggers is shown at the top of the matrix with more static content at the bottom supporting rational decision making.

 If you're looking to develop your approach content marketing, I strongly recommend doing so within a strategic marketing structure, such as the RACE Framework, which will help you tie together all your different assets, channels, and platforms.
-Find out more about our dedicated RACE content marketing solutions.

 How to use this content marketing planning template